satoripop/thesuperlogger/README.md

 ## Docs
 ### Init Logger
 Create a new instance and pass the database options to the init methode.
-The db property is required.
+The db and logDir properties are required.
 Logger is a singleton class.
 The init method should be called only once on your whole project.
 Preferably in your entry file (index.js or whatever you named it).

 ```